 Plato’s anthropological dualism (the split in the human person) corresponded to his broader ontological dualism (the split in the nature of reality).
 He thought that the finite, changeable realm of physical existence, along with sense perception and bodily desires, was manifestly inferior to the divine, immaterial realm of rational intelligibility (the “Forms” or “Ideas”), which existed eternally and without change.

-In contrast to the Platonic view is the Old Testament vision of a good creation; God made the cosmos (including materiality) and pronounced it “very good” (Gen 1:31).
+In contrast to the Platonic view is the Old Testament vision of a good creation; God made the cosmos (including materiality and embodiment) and pronounced it “very good” (Gen 1:31).

 Likewise, the Old Testament understanding of nephesh (the Hebrew word typically translated “soul”) is very different from Plato’s idea of the soul.
 It’s core meaning is simply organic life (the semantic range of the term includes other uses, but this is basic).
 This core meaning shows up in Genesis 2:7, where God creates the first man to be a “living soul” (that is, a living organism).